adamsteer/f4g-oceania-pdal/readme.md

 ### Sample data

-For command line processing and demonstrating PDAL in Python we'll use: https://s3.amazonaws.com/f4g-pdal-workshop-sampledata/T_316000_235500.laz
+For command line processing and demonstrating PDAL in Python we'll use airborne lidar data: https://s3.amazonaws.com/f4g-pdal-workshop-sampledata/T_316000_235500.laz

 This data sample comes from the New York University LiDAR survey of Dublin, Ireland: https://geo.nyu.edu/catalog/nyu-2451-38684

-For PDAL pipelines and Entwine we'll use: https://s3.amazonaws.com/f4g-pdal-workshop-sampledata/APPF-farm-sample.laz
+For PDAL pipelines and Entwine we'll work on drone data, processed into a point cloud using structure-from-motion techniques: https://s3.amazonaws.com/f4g-pdal-workshop-sampledata/APPF-farm-sample.laz

-This data sample is a photogrammetric point cloud collected by the Australian Plant Phenomics Facility (http://appf.edu.au).
+This data sample was collected by the Australian Plant Phenomics Facility (http://appf.edu.au).

 Please download these ahead of the workshop.